galasa

 Configuring authentication

 Before interacting with a Galasa Ecosystem using the Galasa command line tool (galasactl), you must be authenticated with it.
-Galasa uses personal access tokens to authenticate users who want to interact with a Galasa Ecosystem provided by the GALASA_BOOTSTRAP environment variable or through the --bootstrap flag.
+Any galasactl command which connects to a remote Galasa service needs to know the address of that service.
+A URL can be configured in the GALASA_BOOTSTRAP environment variable or it can be set on a per-command basis using the --bootstrap flag.

-Personal access tokens are stored in the GALASA_TOKEN property in the galasactl.properties file in your Galasa home folder.
+A personal access tokens is stored in the GALASA_TOKEN property in the galasactl.properties file in your Galasa home folder, or in the GALASA_TOKEN environment variable.
 The galasactl.properties file is created when you run the galasa local init command.
 Setting the GALASA_TOKEN property in this file with a valid token value allows the galasactl tool to access and communicate with an Ecosystem on behalf of the user.

 Authentication architecture